 Rosebud Protective Association

-Rosebud Protective Association was a founding affiliate of Northern Plains Resource Council.
-RPA along with ranchers from the Bull Mountains got together to form Northern Plains in 1972 because of concerns about expanding coal development.
-RPA was instrumental in fighting the Colstrip power plants in the ’70s and ’80s.
-Since then, RPA has tackled agriculture issues, the Tongue River Railroad, coal bed methane, and of course, coal issues surrounding the mine and power plant in the Colstrip area.
+We were instrumental in fighting the Colstrip power plants in the ’70s and ’80s.
+Since then, we have tackled agriculture issues, the Tongue River Railroad, coal bed methane, and of course, coal issues surrounding the mine and power plant in the Colstrip area.

 The coal ash storage ponds at the Colstrip Power Plant have been leaking for over 30 years!
 The seepage from the ponds has damaged surface and groundwater for home and landowners in the vicinity.
 We are working state agencies and commenting on federal rules to address the problem.

 Farming and ranching in southeast Montana has been a tradition for generations.
 We are working to ensure the land and water are protected so that we pass them on to future generations unimpaired.